The isoperimetric problem on Riemannian manifolds via Gromov-Hausdorff asymptotic analysis: Asymptotic mass decomposition of minimizing sequences

 We are now ready to prove the following key result that has to be read as a generalization of \cite[Theorem 2]{Nar14}.
 Indeed, roughly speaking, we are going to prove that whenever a complete noncompact noncollapsed Riemannian manifold with a lower bound on $\ric$ is given, then the diverging part $\Omega_i^d$ of any perimeter-minimizing sequence, see \cref{thm:RitoreRosales}, can be splitted in different sets that convergence, in volume and perimeter, to isoperimetric regions in some pmGH limits at infinity.

-We thus recover, in the weaker setting of Gromov--Hausdorff convergence, the statement of \cite[Theorem 2]{Nar14}, except from the precise bound on the number of regions that go to infinity contained in \cite[item (X) of Theorem 2]{Nar14}, without asking anything a priori on the geometry at infinity of the manifold.
+We thus recover, in the weaker setting of Gromov--Hausdorff convergence, the statement of \cite[Theorem 2]{Nar14}, except from the precise bound on the number of regions that go to infinity contained in \cite[item (X) of Theorem 2]{Nar14}\footnote{Such an upper bound has been eventually provided in the subsequent paper \cite{AntonelliNardulliPozzetta}.}, without asking anything a priori on the geometry at infinity of the manifold.
 For the proof we are inspired by the strategies of \cite{Nar14}, even though our reasoning is somewhat different as it heavily exploits the results from the nonsmooth theory discussed in \cref{sub:FiniteGH}.

 \begin{thm}[Asymptotic mass decomposition] Let $k\in\R$ and let $(M^n,g)$ be a complete noncompact Riemannian manifold such that $\ric\geq (n-1)k$.
 Assume that $(M^n,g)$ is noncollapsed with $\vol(B_1(q))\ge v_0>0$ for any $q \in M^n$.